Are you an experienced Salesforce Admin looking for ways to help manage scope and bring greater efficiency to your projects?

 5. Assumptions and constraints

 The scope document should also list any assumptions or constraints identified for the project.
 Assumptions are factors that are not under the project team’s control but are necessary for the successful completion of the project.
-Constraints are limitations that need to be considered when planning and executing the project.
+Constraints are limitations that must be considered when planning and executing the project.

 The scope document should list any exclusions from the project.
-An exclusion will not be included in the final deliverable due to time, cost, or other constraints.
+The final deliverable will not include an exclusion due to time, cost, or other constraints.
 Exclusions should be identified so there is no confusion about what is and is not included in the project’s scope.

 7. Project schedule